zeroincombenze/profiles/profile_payment/readme/__manifest__.rst

 .. $set lang it_IT
-.. $set name.it_IT Profilo pagamenti
+.. $set name.it_IT Profilo pagamenti Zeroincombenze
-.. $set summary.it_IT Installazione moduli pagamenti
+.. $set summary.it_IT Installazione moduli pagamenti Zeroincombenze(R)
 .. $set no_section_oca_diff 1